 You’ve made it through the first big step and have been accepted to UB!
-However, before you can enter the United States, you must apply for a U.S visa.
+Before you can enter the United States, you must apply for a U.S. visa stamp.

 To come to the United States to study, you will need to apply for a visa at a U.S. Embassy or Consulate.

 You cannot study for a degree on a tourist (B-1/2) visa or on the Visa Waiver Program (VWP).
 Therefore, you should not enter the U.S. as a B-1/2 or on the VWP if you plan to study.

 Canadian students do not need to apply for a U.S. visa.